 Brad Morse, from Manchester High School West, shares his thoughts on the benefits of the SNHU in the High School dual enrollment program.

-Dual enrollment programs like SNHU in the High School are well-established and growing in popularity around the country as more administrators realize the numerous benefits to the students.
-Congress is reviewing at least 9 bills encouraging further development of concurrent enrollment programs that would expand and support these college-high school partnerships.
+Dual enrollment programs like SNHU in the High School are well established and growing in popularity around the country as more administrators realize the numerous benefits to students.

-We hope you will encourage your teachers to investigate and participate in the program, provide professional development opportunities for your teachers and collaborate with the university's dual enrollment office to promote the program in your school.
-Interested Principals and Administrators wishing to implement courses should contact the Director for Dual Enrollment at Southern New Hampshire University.
+We hope you will encourage your teachers to investigate and participate in the program, provide professional development opportunities for your teachers, and collaborate with the university's Dual Enrollment Office to promote the program in your school.